 Do a Test Run

-As sensitive skin often goes hand-in-hand with allergies, an allergy test using a small amount of Botox may be in order.
-Allergic reactions to Botox are very rare; however, a test is easy, quick, and can go a long way towards easing your patients’ fears.
+As sensitive skin all too often goes hand-in-hand with the onset of allergies, an allergy test containing a small amount of Botox may be in order.
+Allergic reactions to Botox treatment are very rare; however, a test for allergic reactions is easy, quick, and will go a long way towards easing fears your patients have.

 Apply a Cold Compress